EXCLUSIVE-Biden to court wealthy donors as he preps 2024 campaign in coming weeks - sources

 In 2020, the COVID pandemic forced Biden to stay off the campaign trail and raise money through virtual fundraisers.
 This time around, Biden will be forced to run a more traditional campaign that includes a mix of official presidential duties, campaign stops and fundraising events.

+Biden set to deliver annual State of Union address on Feb.
+7

+Biden says he plans to run again, to make it final in early 2023

-(Reporting By Jarrett Renshaw and Trevor Hunnicutt; Editing by Heather Timmons and Chizu Nomiyama)
+(Reporting by Jarrett Renshaw and Trevor Hunnicutt; Editing by Heather Timmons, Chizu Nomiyama and Lisa Shumaker)

 ((jarrett.renshaw@thomsonreuters.com; (646) 223-6193;))